OpenJML/openjml.github.io/tutorial/InheritingSpecifications.md

 ---

 In classic object-oriented design, a base class, perhaps abstract, can be used without knowing what kind of derived class it dynamically is.
-One can talk about a Shape's permiter or area without needing to know what kind of Shape it is.
+One can talk about a Shape's permimeter or area without needing to know what kind of Shape it is.
-When we write sepcifications for the base class we define its behavior and then any derived class is expected to adhere to that behavior.
+When we write specifications for the base class we define its behavior and then any derived class is expected to adhere to that behavior.
 This property is called *behavioral inheritance*.
 JML enforces it by insisting that derived classes inherit the behavior of base classes, by inheriting their specifications.